ForAllSecure/mayhem-examples/README.md

   - cmd: /fuzzme @@
 ```

-Otherwise, you can set the `Mayhemfile` with a `baseimage` parameter to a public Docker Hub URL.
+Otherwise, you can set the `Mayhemfile` with a `baseimage` parameter to a public Docker Hub URL like so:

 ```yaml
 version: '1.12'